1dolinski/string_matching/README.md

 ### About

 Say you have two lists.
 List 1 and List 2.
-You have been asked to check if each word in List 1 exists in List 2.
-Using a program such as Excel, you would use the VLOOKUP function or something similar to check if each word were in the other list.
+You would like to check if each word in List 1 exists in List 2.
+Using a program such as Excel, you might use the VLOOKUP function or something similar.

 It gets interesting when the names are *similar but not the exact same*.
 For example, what if one name was "Lastname, Firstname" and the other one was "FIRSTNAME LASTNAME"?
 You could do some string manipulation and do a VLOOKUP, and then you find that you also have these names: